-A: Yes, DisplayPort Alt Mode was published by VESA, but the development of the DisplayPort Alt Mode for USB Type-C Standard was developed in collaboration with the USB 3.0 Promoters group.
-VESA continues to collaborate with USB for the refinement of the specification and for compliance test development.
+A: Yes, it is published by VESA and called the DisplayPort Alt Mode for USB Type-C Standard.
+The development of this Standard was done in collaboration with the USB 3.0 Promoters group, and VESA continues to collaborate with USB for the refinement of the specification and for compliance test development.

-A: Because the USB Type-C connector is designed to be the next generation USB interface, it will appear on Smart Phones, Tablets, PCs, Notebooks, Docking Stations, Displays, and Peripherals, replacing all existing USB ports.
-Many of these systems are expected to support DisplayPort Alt Mode as it concurrently supports USB 3.1 GEN2 BR and 4Kp60Hz display at 24 bits per pixel.
+A: The USB Type-C connector is the next generation USB interface and it will appear on devices such as Smart Phones, Tablets, PCs, Notebooks, Docking Stations, Displays, and Peripherals.
+Many of these systems are expected to support DisplayPort over USB-C for video output support, just as the Apple MacBook and Google Chromebook Pixel do now.

-A: When using the DisplayPort Alternate Mode, the USB Type-C connector becomes the single system connection point for data, full performance AV interface, and power, with such features combined or supported individually.
-DisplayPort Alt Mode will enable the USB Type-C connector to support full DisplayPort capability including video resolutions of 5K and beyond.
+A: When using DisplayPort over USB-C, the USB Type-C connector becomes the single system connection point for data, full performance AV interface, and power, with such features combined or supported individually.
+DisplayPort over USB-C enables the USB Type-C connector to support full DisplayPort capability including video resolutions of 5K and beyond.
 The USB Type-C connector is also reversible, which further simplifies the consumer experience.

 A: Yes.
 DisplayPort, USB data, and USB Power Delivery can all be carried simultaneously through the same USB Type-C connector and cable.
 This is supported by a standard full-featured USB Type-C cable.

 A: Yes.
-Just like in standard DisplayPort connectors and cables, DisplayPort Alt Mode can take advantage of the four high-speed data lanes in the USB Type-C connector and cable to provide 4K display resolutions and beyond.
+Just like in standard DisplayPort connectors and cables, DisplayPort over USB-C can take advantage of the four high-speed data lanes in the USB Type-C connector and cable to provide 4K display resolutions and beyond.

-A: USB Type-C connectors that support the DisplayPort Alt Mode will include the DisplayPort (DP) logo near the connector.
-This is described in the new USB-IF Trademark License Agreement and Usage Guidelines document published by the USB IF and available here: http://www.usb.org/developers
+A: USB Type-C connectors that support the DisplayPort over USB-C will normally include the DisplayPort (DP) logo near the connector.
+This is described in the USB-IF Trademark License Agreement and Usage Guidelines document published by the USB IF and available here: http://www.usb.org/developers

 A: Yes.
-Adapter cables, as defined in the DP Alt Mode Standard will be available to connect a USB Type-C output with DP Alt Mode to DisplayPort, HDMI, DVI, and VGA monitor inputs.
+Adapters and Adapter cables, as defined in the DisplayPort Alt Mode for USB Type-C Standard, are available to connect DisplayPort over USB-C to DisplayPort, HDMI, DVI, and VGA monitor inputs.

 A: Yes.
-Adapter cables will also be used to connect a USB Type-C output with DP Alt Mode to an HDMI input on the HDTV.
-HDMI 2.0 will also be supported to enable 4K resolution.
-If the HDTV has a DisplayPort input, then another type of adapter cable can be used to provide DisplayPort display capability.
+Adapters and Adapter cables are used to connect DisplayPort over USB-C to an HDMI input on the HDTV.
+HDMI 2.0 is supported to enable 4K resolution.
+If the HDTV has a DisplayPort input, then a USB-C to DisplayPort adapter cable can be used to provide DisplayPort display capability.

 A: Yes.
 Displays will also take advantage of the USB Type-C connector to enable the use of the reversible connector as well as carry USB data and power over the same cable.
 This can allow the inclusion of a USB hub in the monitor, for example, and allow the monitor to provide power to the computer – thereby enabling a single cable for desktop use of a portable system.
 A standard, full-featured USB Type-C cable would be used in such configuration.

-A: USB Type-C with DisplayPort Alt Mode will allow the use of a single cable to power the system (notebook, tablet or phone), transport USB data, and transport AV data using DisplayPort.
+A: DisplayPort over USB-C will allow the use of a single cable to power the system (notebook, tablet or phone), transport USB data, and transport AV data using DisplayPort.
 The hub can also include one or more DisplayPort outputs for connection to external monitors, using USB Type-C and/or native DisplayPort connectors.
 The hub can also include DisplayPort protocol conversion to support HDMI, DVI, and VGA outputs.
 DisplayPort’s Multi-Stream capability would be utilized within the hub for multiple monitor support.

 A: Yes.
 An adapter should be available to connect a DockPort capable source device that uses a USB Type-C connector to a DockPort Hub, which uses a tethered cable with a mini DisplayPort connector.